Agrahari

-Agrahari, Agraharee or Agarhari is an Indian and Nepali Vaishya community, They are the descendants of legendary king Agrasena.
-Predominantly, they are found in the Indian state of Uttar Pradesh, Madhya Pradesh, Jharkhand, Chhattisgarh and Terai region of Nepal.
+Agrahari, Agraharee or Agarhari is an Indian Vaishya community.
+They are the descendants of legendary king Agrasena.
+Predominantly, they are found in the Indian states of Uttar Pradesh, Madhya Pradesh, Jharkhand, Chhattisgarh and Terai region of Nepal.

 History

-In 1916, Robert Vane Russell, an ethnologist of the British Raj period wrote, Agrahari, a sub caste of Bania found chiefly Jubbulpore district and Raigarh State.
+In 1916, Robert Vane Russell, an ethnologist of the British Raj period wrote, Agrahari,found chiefly Jubbulpore district and Raigarh State.
 Their name connected with the cities with Agra and Agroha.

-William Crooke states that Agrahari claim partly a Vaishya and partly a Brāhmanical descent, and wear the sacred thread.
-Like that of the Agarwāla Banias their name has been connected with the cities of Agra and Agroha.
+William Crooke states that Agrahari claim partly a Brahmin and partly a Brāhmanical descent, and wear the sacred thread.
+Like that of the Agarwāla their name has been connected with the cities of Agra and Agroha.
 There is no doubt that they are closely connected with the Agarwālas.

 In Chhattisgarh, Central Provinces of British India, some of few Agrahari were Malgujars/Zamindars.
 The ruler of Raigarh awarded the title Shaw to Agraharis.
 The title still continues.

 Agrahari Sikhs

 Most of the Agraharis follow Hinduism, although some are Sikhs.
-The majority of Agrahari Sikhs are found in the Eastern Indian state of Bihar Jharkhand and West Bengal.
+The majority of Agrahari Sikhs are found in the Eastern Indian States of Bihar Jharkhand and West Bengal.
 Author Himadri Banerjee wrote in his book "The Other Sikhs: A View from Eastern India", that Agraharis converted to Sikhism during Mughal period by Guru Tegh Bahadur Ji, 9th Guru of the Sikhs.
 Mughal rulers were enforcing Hindus to convert to Islam, but Agraharis refused to convert to Islam and they accepted Khalsa Panth, led by Guru Tegh Bahadur Ji for protecting their life and religion.

 Other legend says that Agrahari Sikhs are a community of Ahom converts to Sikhism from the time of 9th Guru Tegh Bahadur Ji’s travel to Assam.
 They are also known as "Bihari Sikhs" having lived for centuries in Bihar.